eosinabox/eosinabox/README.md

  * manage chains, let user add or delete (system chains remain: jungle3 and EOS)
  * each chain can have 1 or more access points (for redundancy) and chainID (to verify correct chain)
  * allow user to add or delete tokens, choose chain, enter account and symbol
- * manage contacts, when sending moey, optionally add nick name or alias
+ * manage contacts, when sending moey, optionally add nickname or alias
- * manage contacts, let user add, delete or modify nick names for accounts
+ * manage contacts, let user add, delete or modify nicknames for accounts
  * advanced key management, accept pubKey, timeDelay, weights, multiple such options per permission
  * easy page: add existing account to this phone (to be signed by owner or active key of this account elsewhere)
  * easy page, move active to this phone, similat to above